Luc641/Airline-Information-System/analysis/User Stories/User Stories.md

 - As a sales officer I want to enable temporary price reductions providing customers with lucrative offers, they might be interested in.

 ## Customer
-- As a Customer, I want to fly to my desired destination with minimal amount of money.
+- As a Customer, I want to fly to my desired destination with fair amount of money.
 - As a Customer, I want to have a pleasant and safe experience during my flight.

 ## Sales Manager